Mailtech/eslint-config-coremail/README.md

 ## Important Note

-Since eslint 6 changes it's config resolving mechanism, config module can not share outside project root.
+Since eslint 6 changes its config resolving mechanism, config module can not share outside project root.

 <ins>**This project has been changed to a plugin module and renamed (only package name).**</ins>